Floating shelves are an ingenious way to add storage without taking up floor space.

 As a Night Table

 Wood floating shelves make great night tables because you can select the exact size you need.
-Often, fitting a night table beside your bed can be a challenge if you don’t have a spacious bedroom.
+Fitting a night table beside your bed can be challenging if you don’t have a spacious bedroom.

-For a minimalist bedroom, you can add a thin shelf just above the bedside.
+You can add a thin shelf just above the bedside for a minimalist bedroom.
 You can jazz things up by adding a double floating shelf to make it more like an actual nightstand.

 Over the Bed

 Shelf brackets above the bed can be a super space saver, with or without a headboard.
-Placing a shelf high enough so that you don’t hit your head can give you a place to stack some art that gives you a calm feeling.
+Placing a shelf high enough so you don’t hit your head gives you a place to display some calming artwork.